-- 1. The Idaho State Board of Medicine continues the requirement of 40 hours, every two years, of continuing medical education to renew state licensure; and - 2.
+- The Idaho State Board of Medicine continues the requirement of 40 hours, every two-years, every two years of continuing medical education to renew state licensure; and - 2.
 The practitioner continues to hold a current unrestricted license to practice in the State of Idaho.
 (Rev. 5/04)